LinearTapeFileSystem/ltfs/README.md

 `# ltfs -o devname=9A700L0077 /ltfs`

-In this command, the ltfs command try to mount the tape in the tape drive `9A700L0077` to `/ltfs` directory.
-Of cause, you can use a device name `/dev/sg43` instead.
+In this command, the ltfs command will try to mount the tape in the tape drive `9A700L0077` to `/ltfs` directory.
+Of course, you can use a device name `/dev/sg43` instead.

-If mount process is successfully done, you can access to the LTFS tape through `/ltfs` directory.
+If the mount process is successfully done, you can access to the LTFS tape through `/ltfs` directory.

 You must not touch any `st` devices while ltfs is mounting a tape.

 ## Step4: Unmount the tape drive

 You can use following command when you want to unmount the tape.
-The ltfs command try to write down the current meta-data to the tape and close the tape cleanly.
+The ltfs command try to write the current meta-data to the tape and close the tape cleanly.

 `# umount /ltfs`

-One thing you need to pay attention here is it is not a unmount completion when umount command is returned.
-It just a finish of trigger to notify the unmount request to the ltfs command.
+One thing you need to pay attention to here is, that the unmount command continues to work in the background after it returns.
+It just initiates a trigger to notify the the ltfs command of the unmount request.
 Actual unmount is completed when the ltfs command is finished.

 ## The `ltfsee_ordered_copy` utility

 The [`ltfsee_ordered_copy`](https://github.com/LinearTapeFileSystem/ltfs/wiki/ltfs_ordered_copy) is a program to copy files from source to destination with LTFS  order  optimization.

-It is written by python and it can work on both python2 and python3 (Python 2.7 or later is strongly recommended).
+It is written in python and it can work with both python2 and python3 (Python 2.7 or later is strongly recommended).
 You need to install the `pyxattr` module for both python2 and python3.

 # Building the LTFS from this GitHub project

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get a copy of the project up and running on your local machine for development and testing purposes.

 ## Prerequisites for build